|Scholarships: Frequently Asked Questions|

 Q: When will I find out whether or not I won a scholarship?

-A: We will announce the winners in early November 2014.
+A: We will announce the winners in September or October 2016.
 The winners will be contacted directly, and the results announced on our website.

 Please do not have your parent or teacher contact us to ask about the status of your application.
 We will email you directly when we receive your completed application.
 If you have any questions, either see our website information or contact us yourself.